-In 2014, 13% of American Indian workers and Black workers in Minnesota were unemployed, 2 to 3 times the unemployment rates for non-Hispanic White (4%) and Asian workers (6%).
-Additionally, 8% of Hispanics were unemployed.
-The overall unemployment rate for Minnesotans in 2014 was 5%.
+That same year, 13% of American Indian workers and 10% of Black workers in Minnesota were unemployed, roughly 2 to 3 times the unemployment rates for non-Hispanic White (3%) and Asian workers (6%).
+Additionally, 7% of Hispanic/Latino workers were unemployed.
+The overall unemployment rate for Minnesotans in 2015 was 4%.
 (Source: American Community Survey.
-More 2014 economic data in our Annual ACS Summary here)
+More 2015 economic data in our Annual ACS Summary here)

 The Economic Census provides a wealth of comprehensive information on industry revenues and other measures of American business performance that are available for small geographic areas up to the nation as a whole.
 The Economic Census is conducted every five years (most recently 2002, 2007, and 2012).
 Search for Economic Census data in American FactFinder.